greenelab/BioBombe/2.ensemble-z-analysis/README.md

 Gene expression data compression reveals coordinated gene expression modules that describe important biology.

-In the following analysis, we apply a series of compression algorithms to gene expression datasets.
+In the following analysis, we apply five compression algorithms to serially compress three gene expression datasets across various bottleneck dimensionalities.
-Through each series, we alter the dimensionality (z) of the bottleneck and compare mathematical performance.
-We also save the population of all models, for each algorithm, across z for downstream analyses.
+We save the population of all models, for each algorithm, across z for downstream analyses.

 ## Algorithms